Close on Your Home

 The closing occurs when all the conditions of the contract have been met (full loan approval, evidence of clear title, mortgage insurance is in place, etc.).

 Prior to the actual closing date, expect to review the list of fees and the terms and conditions of the contract.
 In addition, you'll need to know the amount that you'll need to bring to closing.
-Your real estate agent and lender will assist you with this process.
+Your real estate agent and lender will assist you with this process and can let you know about any closing cost assistance programs or other options to help you pay closing costs if necessary.

 At the closing, the lender “funds” the loan with a cashier’s check, draft or wire to the closing agent who disburses funds in exchange for the title to the property.
 This is the point at which transfer of ownership occurs and the buyer receives possession of the property.